notAperson535/OneClick-macOS-Simple-KVM/docs/finishing-up.md

 permalink: /finishing-up/
 ---

+## Setting the default boot device

+Once macOS is succesfully installed, you can select the macOS partition on the boot screen (OpenCore), with ctrl+enter to set it as the default boot device.
+That means it will boot up the VM without booting the macOS Installer.
+This will prevent OpenCore from default booting the installer.

 ## Changing VM settings

 To fine-tune the system and improve performance, look in the `docs` folder for more information on [adding memory](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/performance), setting up [bridged networking](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/networking), adding [passthrough hardware (for GPUs)](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/passthrough), tweaking [screen resolution](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/resolution), and [enabling sound features](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/passthrough).